dataglyder/Data-Sources-and-SQL/README.md

 Structured (tabular) data depending on their size could be stored in spreadsheet, relational databases.
 Relational databases could accommodate bigger data than  spreadsheet and they are relational because of their algorithm that allow interconnectivity among the table.

 ### Web Scraping
 Web scraping is the act of gatheing or collecting data from various websites.
 While some websites have heavy security around their data and prohibit unauthorized collection of them, others allow free scraping of thiers.
 It is responsible and ethical to check website rules before tampering with their data.
-For Data that are available in HTML(Hyper Text Markup Language) or JavaScript format, BeautifulSoup and or Selenium might be a good way to extract such data.
-But some websites that render their available data in a semi organized formt- json; could be accessed with provided API-key.
+For Data that are available in HTML(Hyper Text Markup Language) BeautifulSoup might be a good way to extract such data.

-### Sourcing HTML Data with BautifulSoup
+### Extracting HTML Tags with BautifulSoup
-Websites built with HTML usually have some dirts that could easily be separated from the needed data with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc).
-Below is a demonstration on how this could be achieved.
+Tags in websites that are built in Hyper Text Markup Language (HTML) could sometimes be acompany with unwanted texts; these tags could be separated with  [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc).
+Below is a demonstration of how this could be achieved.
 We'll be using BeautifulSoup to access data from [Books to scrape](https://books.toscrape.com/)- a website that allows free collection of its data.

 ### Connect to a website
-First we need to import an important library that will help us connect to the website the "urllib.request"
+First we need to import the library that will help us connect to the website the "urllib.request"
 ***Ensure that all libraries have been downloaded before import***
 ```
 import urllib.request